yast/yast-installation/doc/SELF_UPDATE.md

    </globals>
    ```

 The first found option is used.
-If the base product does not define the URL
+If no update URL is found then the self update
-then the self update is skipped.
+is skipped.

 The URL can contain a variable `$arch` that will be replaced by the system's
 architecture, such as `x86_64`, `s390x`, etc. You can find more information